adriana-icasiano/project-1/README.md

 Faced with the rapid growth of e-scooters, local governments from Europe and US are faced with important regulatory questions.
 Local government responses to the above pros and cons vary from banning to piloting e-scooter programs to expansion.
 Many developed new regulations to cope with the problems.

-Should e-scooters be banned or expanded?
+Should e-scooters be banned or expanded? <br>
-What is the demographic of cities where e-scooters are currently used?
+What is the demographic of cities where e-scooters are currently used? <br>
-What is the average distance and time traveled via e-scooters?
+What is the average distance and time traveled via e-scooters?<br>
-What are the injuries related to e-scooters?
+What are the injuries related to e-scooters? <br>
-What type of regulations alleviate the problems?
+What type of regulations alleviate the problems?<br>
-What can e-scooter rental/ sellers do to alleviate the problems?
+What can e-scooter rental/ sellers do to alleviate the problems?<br>

 ## Workflow
 (to add picture)